Why Do Alcoholics Drink? Causes & Dependence

 Self-Medication for Underlying Mental Health Issues

-When a person has both an addiction and a mental health disorder, it is referred to7 as a co-occurring disorder or dual diagnosis.
+When a person has both an addiction and a mental health disorder, it is referred to7 as a co-occurring disorder.
 As the National Institute on Drug Abuse7 explains, about half of people who have an addiction will also have a mental health condition at some point during their lives.

 Research8 has shown that depression is the most common mental health diagnosis among those with an alcohol use disorder, and people with an alcohol addiction are over two times more likely to have depression.
 Alcohol can serve as a method of self-medication for people who have depression or symptoms of another mental health disorder.